Bandwidth/ap-docs/apiCallbacks/dtmf.md

 Bandwidth API sends this message to the application when it receives number pad tone signals during a call.

+DTMF Events are always sent during an active call.

 ### Properties
 | Property  | Description                                                     |
 |:----------|:----------------------------------------------------------------|